Can I confess?

 Health Insurance – It is the most important.
 Healthcare can cost a fortune, that's why a good cover is essential.
 You will need a medical cover of any kind in one way or another.

-Without medical insurance, even the simplest procedures can cost an arm and a leg.
+Without medical insurance, even the most straightforward procedures can cost an arm and a leg.

-Disability Insurance– Every year we hear of statistics of people involved in accidents or with illnesses that render their work impossible for a sustained period.
+Disability Insurance– Every year we hear statistics of people involved in accidents or illnesses that render their work impossible for a sustained period.

 Your savings might sustain your family in the short term, but if you're disabled for months or years, the disability insurance will support you during the recovery period.

 So, invest and spend responsibly while you are healthy.